What is the D-Challenge 2025?

 What is our incentive to register?

-Teams sign up with the incentive to earn a training stipend to further their research, recognition from their peers and a chance to become deeply familiar with the rich array of on-line tools available to them for pursuing their research.
+Teams sign up with the incentive to earn a 10k prize to further their research, recognition from their peers and a chance to become deeply familiar with the rich array of on-line tools available to them for pursuing their research.

 Can our team create several hypotheses?